NeuCharFramework/NcfDocs/docs/start/developer/embedded_static_to_ncf.md

 # Embedding Static Resource Files into NCF

 Whether developing the frontend or backend, it is inevitable to use static resource files.
-The static resource files here refer to (html, css, js, etc. files).
+The static resource files referred to here are (html, css, js, etc.).

-Currently, our NCF uses the DDD (Domain-Driven Design) model for development, so we hope that developers can focus more on the business within their own developed modules.
-This way, they can seamlessly integrate with the official core NCF upgrades, avoiding more modifications and file migration work.
+Currently, our NCF uses the DDD (Domain-Driven Design) model for development, so we hope that developers can focus more on the business within their own development modules.
+This way, with the upgrade of the official core NCF, seamless integration can be achieved, avoiding more modifications and migration of files.

 ## Creating Static Resources